Telegram and Telegram X return to Apple App Store after being pulled

-Messaging app Telegram and newly-released Telegram X are back on the App Store after being pulled by Apple at midnight CET, according to ZDNet.
+Messaging app Telegram and newly released Telegram X are back in the App Store after being pulled by Apple, reports ZDNet.

-Soon after the apps disappeared, Telegram CEO Pavel Durov tweeted that Apple had removed them because of "inappropriate content," adding, "Once we have protections in place we expect the apps to be back on the App Store."
+The apps disappeared at midnight CET, and soon afterward Telegram CEO Pavel Durov tweeted that Apple had removed them because of "inappropriate content," adding, "Once we have protections in place we expect the apps to be back on the App Store."

 Durov later tweeted confirmation of the apps' return.